ghoshmeheli/ghoshmeheli.github.io/content/authors/admin/_index.md

 Ph.D. candidate in Pharmaceutical Sciences, with a strong focus on formulation and drug product development, backed by a solid foundation in biotechnology and nanotechnology.
 Experienced in developing a wide range of drug delivery systems through collaborative industry, NIH, and FDA-funded projects.
 Expertise includes formulation design, QbD-based optimization, in vitro testing, method development, and advanced data analysis.
 Proficient in HPLC/UPLC, rheology, microscopy, texture analysis, DLS, DSC, and FTIR.

-Academic path highlighted by an M.S. in Nanotechnology (University Gold Medalist) and a B.S. in Biotechnology, complemented by research internships at CSIR and UT Austin, building strengths in experimental planning, project execution, and cross-functional collaboration.
+Academic path highlighted by an M.S. in Nanotechnology (University Gold Medalist) and a B.S. in Biotechnology (Institute Rank 1), complemented by research internships at CSIR and UT Austin, building strengths in experimental planning, project execution, and cross-functional collaboration.

 Actively seeking formulation scientist opportunities in pharma or biotech to advance high-quality drug products across diverse delivery platforms.
 Open to new collaborations and professional connections.